ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/assisted_design.rst

   5. Click on the 'Play Store` app to open it
   6. Wait for the application to open and search the `APPS & GAMES` menu
   7. Click on the text `ENTERTAINMENT`
-  8. Click on the menu 'MOVIES & TV`
+  8. Click on the menu `MOVIES & TV`
   9. Wait for 5 seconds
   10. Research the image
   11. Put the device to sleep.